MahmadSharaf/Coursera-Applied-ML-with-Python/Readme.md

                * Ridge regression uses the same least-squares criterion, but with one difference.
 During the training phase, it adds a penalty for large feature weights in w parameters.
                * Once the parameters are learned, its prediction formula is the same as ordinary least-squares.
                * The addition of a parameter penalty is called regularization.
 Regularization prevents over fitting by restricting the model, typically to reduce its complexity.
+               * It uses L2 regularization: minimize sum of squares of w entries.
                * If ridge regression finds two possible linear models that predict the training data values equally well, it will prefer the linear model that has a smaller overall sum of squared feature weights.
                * The amount of regularization to apply is controlled by the alpha parameter.
-Larger alpha means more regularization and simpler linear models with weights closer to zero.
+Larger alpha means more regularization and simpler linear models with weights closer to zero.(default 1.0)

                     ```python
                     from sklearn.preprocessing import MinMaxScaler